-The diversity of 19 venues, all located within walking distance in and around Rochester's East End Cultural and Entertainment District, ranges from elegant concert halls to intimate clubs to vibrant outdoor stages.
+The diversity of 20 venues, all located within walking distance in and around Rochester's east end cultural district, ranges from elegant concert halls to intimate clubs to vibrant outdoor stages.
 Each offers a comfortable setting in which to appreciate and savor the many genres of creative improvised music, all under the auspices of jazz.

-Nightly jam sessions at the Holiday Inn Downtown Rochester, are another highlight, since there's no telling who will drop in to play.
+Nightly jam sessions at the new festival official hotel, Rochester Radisson Riverside, will be a major highlight since there's no telling who will drop in to play.
 It's said that jazz never sleeps and this event proves it as the music goes on deep into the night - often with unsung musicians who electrify the room.

 The Festival's popularity continues to escalate.
 It has three times been named the top favorite arts and cultural event by Rochester Business Journal readers.
 Sponsorships have sold out.
 The Club Pass sold out before the event lineup was announced.

-For the seventh time, the Festival and WXXI Television (a PBS network station) will partner on a series of one-hour concerts recorded live at the festival.
+For the seventh time, the Festival and WXXI Television (a PBS network station) partnered on a series of one-hour concerts recorded live at the festival.
 The shows will be shown nationwide on PBS stations.